syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

     {
         if (e.DataFormItem != null && e.DataFormItem.FieldName == "Agree" && e.DataFormItem is DataFormSwitchItem switchItem)
         {
-            switchItem.
-ThumbColor = Colors.Pink;
+            switchItem.ThumbColor = Colors.Pink;
         }
     }

 {% endhighlight %}
 {% endtabs %}

-#### Changing the Switch editor background color
+#### Changing the Switch editor on color

-You can change the switch on color by using the `OnColor` property in the DataFormSwitchItem.
+You can change the switch on color by using the `OnColor` property in the `DataFormSwitchItem`.

 {% tabs %}
 {% highlight C# %}